 “Perry has his own misadventures when the standard poodle Claude comes to this house.
 Because of a defect, Claude can’t be a show dog.
 But he fetches beyond his training, opens doors, and attempts to roam the neighborhood.
 The spring before the moonwalk, Perry plans a group project about UFO’s, apace travel, and the Dog Star.
 During this, Claude makes escapes like a canine Houdini.
 Perry’s father has enough to worry about with the anti-war protester in his history classes.
 Can Perry turn Claude’s exploring into training?” [back cover]

 A small college town in 1968 amid war protests, and long-haired students is the setting for Claude.
 Perry Brimley is interested in outer space, especially the Dog Star and Draco the Dragon.
-When he receives a telescope for Christmas looking at the stars become a nearly nightly project.
+When he receives a one of the best telescopes for kids for Christmas, looking at the stars become a nearly nightly project.
 One day, Mom brings home a poodle; a gift for Perry.
 “Claude the Conqueror” is not a frilly, foo-foo poodle.
 He is all dog—a little wild, excitable, and very lovable.
 Perry and Claude become inseparable.

 Perry’s father is a grump.
 He grumps about the long-haired students and war protesters, he grumps about most everything his son, Perry, does or does not do.
 He seems to have an abrasive touch at work.
 Eventually someone takes his good shoes and leaves a pair of war boots in protest.
 Oh, and this man is allergic to dogs.
 So it is utterly surprising when Mom brings home a chocolate poodle puppy—Claude.